-- drove volume growth within the diabetes business unit, primarily from newer products - · championed the development of new insulin delivery devices incorporating digital technology to provide patients with better diabetes control - led the company's U.S. commercial business, which is the company's largest market, as well as the company's human pharmaceutical commercial operations in China, Japan, and Canada - served as executive sponsor of WILL (Women's Initiative for Leading at Lilly), the company's employee resource group focused on supporting and advancing the development of women across the company.
+- drove volume growth within the diabetes business unit, primarily from newer products - championed the development of new insulin delivery devices incorporating digital technology to provide patients with better diabetes control led the company's U.S. commercial business, which is the company's largest market, as well as the company's human pharmaceutical - commercial operations in China, Japan, and Canada served as executive sponsor of WILL (Women's Initiative for Leading at Lilly), the company's employee resource group focused on supporting - served as executive sponsor of WILL (Women's Initiative for Leading at Lilly), the company's employee resource group focused on supporting and advancing the development of women across the company.